zeonzir/zeonzir.github.io/_pages/cv.md

 Achievements and Professional Activities
 ======
-* Winner of 1st prize for implementation and presentation of paper titled: 'Decoupled Active Contours for Boundary Extraction' and its extension to color images
+* <b>Winner</b> of 1st prize for implementation and presentation of paper titled: 'Decoupled Active Contours for Boundary Extraction' and its extension to color images
-* Winner of 3rd place at the University of Michigan's Engineering Research Symposium 2021, in the Advanced Graduate Student Research session
+* <b>Winner</b> of 3rd place at the University of Michigan's Engineering Research Symposium 2021, in the Advanced Graduate Student Research session
-* Reviewer at ECCV 2020, BMVC 2020, ICML 2018, CVPR 2018, Mathematical Problems in Engineering
+* <b>Reviewer</b> at ECCV 2020, BMVC 2020, ICML 2018, CVPR 2018, Mathematical Problems in Engineering
-* Volunteered at “Xplore Engineering summer camp" and technical symposium held at National Instruments, "NIBTech"
+* <b>Volunteered</b> at “Xplore Engineering summer camp" and technical symposium held at National Instruments, "NIBTech"